 Parents Need to Know

-Parents need to know that, for a kids' film, this one features prominent and repeated images of mayhem.
+Parents need to know that Chicken Little features prominent and repeated images of mayhem.
 Its opening sequence, which shows citizens running around in a panic and screaming, is somewhat frantic; it might be a bit too intense for some sensitive younger viewers.
 While much of the action is benign and cartoonish (crowds in a panic, animal children playing aggressive dodgeball or baseball and falling from windows), the film ends up with an alien invasion, with giant tripods and creatures inspired by War of the Worlds, and some potentially scary Predator- or Aliens-style music.
 Chicken Little is bullied by the other kids.
 One character is readable as "gay," as he adores disco and cowers before his mother, and another, a tough, baseball-playing female fox, is transformed into a traditional girly-girl, as a partly jokey reinforcement of traditional gender roles.
 We hear song lyrics "be my lover."